 Notes and Other Per Diem Items:

 - For out of state travel - travelers are eligible for only 75% of the total day’s per diem rate on the first and last day of travel.

 - The per diem allowance must be adjusted for any meals provided to the traveler.
 Note: For out of state travel - when meals are provided to a traveler in conjunction with travel events on a travel departure or return day, the full day per diem is reduced by the amount of the provided meal(s) after the 75% proration.
-For example, if the per diem allows a $28 total reimbursement, and lunch was provided at no cost on a travel departure or return day, the total allowable reimbursement for that day would be $15.75 [($28 - $7 lunch) * .75 = $15.75)].
+For example, if the per diem allows a $28 total reimbursement, and lunch was provided at no cost on a travel departure or return day, the total allowable reimbursement for that day would be $14 [$28 *.75= $21 less $7 lunch = $14.00].

 - If a traveler has medical restrictions and cannot eat a provided meal, the traveler does not have to deduct the amount.
 The traveler must include a note or other documentation with Travel Expense Reimbursement.